milospjanic/ensembl2genename/README.md

 # ensemble2genename

 This is combined bash/R script that will use a file with **human** ENSEMBLE geneIDs in **a first column** of a file and append a gene name to it, while keeping the structure of the file from  other columns.
+Ensemble2genename sets its host to ensembl.org thus it could be especially useful when biomaRt site is down.

 # Dependencies
 Rscript, BiomaRt